 That night, a Continental soldier from Connecticut’s 7 Regiment known to posterity only as Jethro was found dead in his tent.
 His skin was as cold as the dirt floor on which he lay, and a crude autopsy attributed his passing to a combination of malnutrition and exposure.
 Jethro’s was the initial death recorded on the rolls at Valley Forge—the first of many.
 That Jethro was one of the hundreds of freed black men at the winter encampment who had enlisted to fight for the cause of American liberty injects an even more tragic note into his demise.

-Incredibly, the worst of that Valley Forge winter—what the Pulitzer Prize-winning historian Joseph Ellis calls “the existential moment in the war for American independence”—still lay ahead.
+Incredibly, the worst of that winter at Valley Forge—what the Pulitzer Prize-winning historian Joseph Ellis calls “the existential moment in the war for American independence”—still lay ahead.
 Many, not least George Washington, wondered if his bobtailed and bloodied army, freezing and starving and seemingly on the verge of “dissolving,” would even exist when the spring campaign began.
 For the moment, what Washington did not realize—what he could not realize on that Christmas Day—was that in the months to come the deprivations of Valley Forge would anneal his fighting men into a force that would emerge to topple an empire.

 History Reads features the work of prominent authors and historians.